Codecontrol-Oy/fiksu/README.md

       "createdAt": "2019-04-30T21:01:07+00:00",
       "firstName": "Kalervo",
       "lastName": "Fixu",
-      "email": "asia.kunnossa@fixu.energy"
+      "email": "asia.kunnossa@fiksu.codecontrol.fi"
 ```

-if you want to create a new token, just use ```fixu``` as the secret (suprise suprise! - well at the least for now)
+if you want to create a new token, just use ```fiksu``` as the secret (suprise suprise! - well at the least for now)

 currently, passwore hash and JWT secret comes from the following environment variables